 Epiglottitis is a condition that occurs as a result of the epiglottis becoming swollen.
 The epiglottis is a flap of cartilage that covers the opening of your windpipe.
 Swelling may be caused by anything from an infection to simply drinking coffee that is too hot.
 Epiglottitis can block the flow of air to your lungs and it can be potentially life threatening.

 Croup is a condition that usually causes a harsh, barking cough.
 The barking cough is caused by an inflamed windpipe and vocal cords.
 The swollen windpipe causes the vibration of your vocal cords to sound different.
 Croup is not considered to be a severe condition and it can usually be treated at home.

-Inhaling a foreign object, like a nut or bead, can cause a UAO.
+Inhaling a foreign object, like a nut or bead, can cause acute UAO.
 A foreign object can get stuck in your throat or other air passage, causing an obstruction.
 While foreign objects can be inhaled accidentally at any age, this is most commonly seen in toddlers and small children.

 - swelling of the face and tongue